|

 but a static pressure type of engine, it has an optimum efficiency on a

 large range of power, load and rpm.
-This allows for efficient uses in power
+This allows for efficient uses in

-efficiency difficult steam co-generation projects.
+for efficiency difficult steam co-generation projects.

 Piston Beau de Rocha (Otto) gas engine and the diesel engine have